islandora-deprecated/islandora_jwplayer/README.md

 Install the JW Player available [here](http://www.longtailvideo.com/jw-player/download/) to your `sites/libraries` folder, or run `drush jwplayer-plugin`.
 This viewer has been tested with [jwplayer6](http://www.longtailvideo.com/download/jwplayer-free-6-1-2972.zip).

+Note: If you use the Drush command, it is advisable to Move (not copy) the install script to your `.drush` folder and run it."

 ### Notes

 This module has been updated to use jwplayer6.
 If you are updating this module for the first time since 22/01/2013 with an install predating that date your library will need to be updated.